22 Jul What is the Last-Mile Logistics & Why Ecommerce retailers are looking at this logistics function?

 Hypermarket giants like Carrefour have been fast enough to realize the importance & advantages of last-mile logistics for enhancing their customer experience and also leading to customer retention strategy.

-Today in Dubai, Carrefour offers Valet trolley facility to its customers.
+Today in Dubai, Carrefour offers a Valet trolley facility to its customers.
 Leave your trolley at their store and have your items delivered to your doorstep at your convenience.

 The benefit to customers: